How to blur the background in Photoshop Tutorial

 By repeating the steps above, you can keep tweaking the Iris Blur.
 Simply go to the top of the Blur Gallery option once you’re happy with your background.
 Your changes will be saved after you click OK.

-Related:- Ecommerce Product Photo Editing Basic to Advance
+Related:- E-commerce Product Photo Editing Basic to Advance

 Final words

 A photo that appears static can be transformed into something lively and unique with a blur effect.
 Always keep in mind that the most crucial aspect of the blur effect is that it must appear planned rather than accidental.
-The simplest approach to blurring is to make sure that some parts of the image are sharp so that the blurred areas are contrasted.

 Leave a Comment